 Review and road test of the Dacia Sandero Stepway

-The improved Dacia Sandero Stepway offers a bit of fun for not a lot of money.
+In second generation form, the Dacia Sandero Stepway continues to offer a bit of fun for not a lot of money.
 Jonathan Crouch reports

 Ten Second Review of the Dacia Sandero Stepway

-The improved Dacia Sandero Stepway is inexpensive but doesn't look it.
-It's a supermini that's been jacked up a bit to give a Crossover look and seems to press all the right buttons for buyers who don't want big outlay but require big value.
+The Dacia Sandero Stepway is inexpensive but doesn't look it.
+It's a supermini that's been jacked up a bit to give a crossover look and seems to press all the right buttons for buyers who don't want big outlay but require big value.
+Here's the new generation version.

-Renault acquired the company in 1999 but it's been only in the last decade that cars have once again been imported to the UK.
-We've had the Duster budget 4x4 and this was followed by the Sandero supermini, at launch the cheapest car on sale in the UK.
-The car we look at here, the Sandero Stepway, is a spin-off of that model and it's one that has a lot to be said for it, especially in this improved form.
+Renault acquired the company in 1999 and began importing into the UK thirteen years later.
+The core range is based around the Duster compact SUV and the Sandero supermini, the latter still the cheapest car on sale in the UK and now rejuvenated in new generation, re-designed form.
+The contender we look at here, the Sandero Stepway, is a spin-off of that model and it's one that has a lot to be said for it.

 Design and Build

-The Stepway is styled to look a bit more rugged without actually offering any four wheel-drive underpinnings.
-Think Qashqai-style compact Crossover and you're not far off the mark.
-That stepped up ground clearance gives it a nicely chunky look and might well prove useful when bumping up and down big kerbs in town.
-It also gets a redesigned front end and body features such as front and rear skid plates, fog lamps, two-tone bumpers, pronounced wheel arches, 16-inch 'Stepway' alloy-look rims, two-tone longitudinal roof bars and exclusive blue paint.
-Inside, there's embroidered upholstery and grey overstitching for a bolder look.
+As before, the Stepway is styled to look a bit more rugged without actually offering any four wheel-drive underpinnings.
+Think Ford Fiesta Active or Audi A1 Citycarver and you're not far off the mark.
+The extra 41mm of stepped up ground clearance gives it a nicely chunky look and might well prove useful when bumping up and down big kerbs in town.
+This fresh generation version gets a redesigned front end and body features such as proper metal front and rear skid plates, fog lamps, pronounced flared wheel arches, larger 16-inch alloy wheels, longitudinal roof bars that can be turned into a functional roof rack and some smart paint colours.

 Market and Model